 - Frequent thoughts of death or thoughts of suicide.

 These symptoms interfere with the function of people struggling from depression and depressive episodes can reoccur.

 Depression can be a result of several factors.
 Our brains produces chemical substances known as neurotransmitters that are released by nerves in the brain.
 These neurotransmitters help cells in the brain communicate with each other.
 One of the factors that can lead to depression is the imbalance of these chemicals.
 Another factor we have learned from brain imaging research is the physical changes that occur in the brain impacting the several parts of the brain.
 These brain structures are involved in experiencing emotion, decision making, reward anticipation, attention, memory and motivation.
 Changes in our hormones can have a significant impact on depression.
 These changes can be influenced by highly stressful events and even our genetic make up.
 People who have 1st degree relatives that suffer from depression have a higher likelihood of having depression.
 Other medical conditions like diabetes, heart disease, cancer chronic pain and inflammation can also lead to depression.

 Treatment for Depression

-Treatment options for depression include medication and talk therapy known as psychotherapy.
-If you are having any of these symptoms reach out to a doctor or mental health clinician.
+Treatment options for depression include medication, talk therapy known as psychotherapy, and transcranial magnetic stimulation (TMS) therapy.
+If you are having any of these symptoms, reach out to a doctor or mental health clinician.

 Concluding words of wisdom